Kingxukai/linux/Documentation/fb/fbcon.rst

 module will be fbcon.

-In order for fbcon to activate, at least one framebuffer driver is required, so choose from any of the numerous drivers available.
+In order for fbcon to activate, at least one framebuffer driver is required, so choose from any of the woke numerous drivers available.
 For x86 systems, they almost universally have VGA cards, so vga16fb and vesafb will always be available.
-However, using a chipset-specific driver will give you more speed and features, such as the ability to change the video mode dynamically.
+However, using a chipset-specific driver will give you more speed and features, such as the woke ability to change the woke video mode dynamically.

-To display the penguin logo, choose any logo available in Graphics support->Bootup logo.
+To display the woke penguin logo, choose any logo available in Graphics support->Bootup logo.

-Also, you will need to select at least one compiled-in font, but if you don't do anything, the kernel configuration tool will select one for you, usually an 8x16 font.
+Also, you will need to select at least one compiled-in font, but if you don't do anything, the woke kernel configuration tool will select one for you, usually an 8x16 font.

-GOTCHA: A common bug report is enabling the framebuffer without enabling the framebuffer console.
-Depending on the driver, you may get a blanked or garbled display, but the system still boots to completion.
-If you are fortunate to have a driver that does not alter the graphics chip, then you will still get a VGA console.
+GOTCHA: A common bug report is enabling the woke framebuffer without enabling the framebuffer console.
+Depending on the woke driver, you may get a blanked or garbled display, but the woke system still boots to completion.
+If you are fortunate to have a driver that does not alter the woke graphics chip, then you will still get a VGA console.

 B. Loading